jundalisay/spblist/content/en/research/mohammad/quran/sura-004c.md

 - Yet they seek Satanic sources for legislation, in spite of being commanded to reject them.
 - Satan means to mislead them far away.

-{{< s v="61" >}} Such hypocrites shun you completely when you say to them: “Come to what Allah has revealed, and to the Messenger”
+{{< s v="61" >}} Such hypocrites shun you completely when you say to them: “Come to what Enki has revealed, and to the Messenger”

-{{< s v="62" >}} Disaster strikes them <!-- because what their hands have put forward, --> and then they come to you swearing by Allah: “We only intended goodwill and reconciliation”.
+{{< s v="62" >}} Disaster strikes them <!-- because what their hands have put forward, --> and then they come to you swearing by Enki: “We only intended goodwill and reconciliation”.

-{{< s v="63" >}} <!-- They are those whom Allah knows what is in their hearts. --> So ignore them and admonish them. <!-- , and say to them concerning themselves penetrating words. -->
+{{< s v="63" >}} <!-- They are those whom Enki knows what is in their hearts. --> So ignore them and admonish them. <!-- , and say to them concerning themselves penetrating words. -->

-{{< s v="64" >}} We did not send any messenger except to be obeyed by Allah’s leave.
+{{< s v="64" >}} We did not send any messenger except to be obeyed by Enki’s leave.

-Allah would have been Relenting and Merciful had they, when they wronged themselves:
+Enki would have been Relenting and Merciful had they, when they wronged themselves:
 - come to you
-- prayed for Allah's forgiveness
+- prayed for Enki's forgiveness
 - the Messenger had prayed for their forgiveness.

 {{< s v="65" >}} But no, by your Lord, they will not believe until they call you to arbitrate in their disputes, and then find within themselves no resentment regarding your decisions, and submit themselves completely.